-The illness can cause extremely painful menstrual cramps, along with pain in the abdomen and during intercourse, bowel movements and urination.
-Endometriosis is also marked by heavy menstrual periods, bleeding or spotting between cycles as well as gastrointestinal issues including diarrhea, constipation and nausea.
+This illness can cause extremely painful menstrual cramps along with pain in the abdomen and during intercourse, bowel movements and urination.
+Endometriosis is also marked by heavy menstrual periods, and bleeding or spotting between cycles, as well as gastrointestinal issues including diarrhea, constipation and nausea.

 Although any woman can develop endometriosis, those at greater risk are Caucasian women, women giving birth for the first time after age 30, women with an abnormal uterus, and women with a first-degree relative with the condition.

 How would a woman know whether menstrual pain is simply normal cramping or something more serious like endometriosis?

 Can endometriosis affect a woman’s fertility?